awsdocs/aws-go-developer-guide/doc_source/custom-http.rst

 Transport.IdleConnTimeout
 =========================

-This setting represents the maximum amount of time to keep an idle connection alive.
+This setting represents the maximum amount of time to keep an idle network connection alive between HTTP requests.

 Set to **0** for no limit.